-Of the states that broadly require charitable solicitation registration, about half require that an educational institution be accredited by a state, regional or national accrediting agency or association in order to receive an exemption from registration.
-Educational institutions that are not accredited will not be able to file for an exemption in at least 20 states.
+About half of the states that broadly require charitable solicitation registration also require that an educational institution be accredited by a state, regional or national accrediting agency or association in order to receive an exemption from registration.
+Educational institutions that are not accredited will not be able to file for an exemption.

 Careful Review of Each State’s Requirements is Critical

-As you can see from the conditions, exceptions, accreditation and state-by-state requirements, fundraising for organizations that are educational institutions requires careful attention to the specific state charitable solicitation registration and exemption requirements.
-This is most easily done by reading the applicable statutes and regulations or by engaging a reputable law firm or service company to assist in the registration and exemption filing process.
+As you can see from the state-by-state requirements, exceptions and other unique conditions, fundraising for educational institutions requires careful attention to the specific state charitable solicitation registration and exemption requirements.
+When your organization is soliciting in multiple states, it can be worthwhile to engage professional assistance for navigating these registration and exemption filing processes.